guka20/e-commerce-web/README.md

 # About design

-Design is token from one website where is uploaded templates and it's free to use.
+Design is token from one website where are uploaded templates and it's free to use.